sparkfun/SparkFun_RTK_EVK/docs/hardware_overview.md

   </table>
 </div>

-* **RTK Modes** &mdash; The available modes for the RTK EVK are listed below.
+* **RTK Modes** &mdash; The available modes for the RTK Everywhere firmware are listed below.
 A single press brings up the mode menu.
-Press the button twice to step through the available modes listed below.
-Pause on the highlighted mode to select it and change to that mode.
+Press the button again to step through the available modes listed below.
+Pause on the highlighted mode then double-click to select it and change to that mode.
 For more information on the modes, make sure to check out the [RTK Everywhere Manual](https://docs.sparkfun.com/SparkFun_RTK_Everywhere_Firmware/).
     * **BASE**
         * This is the default mode as it is the mode we think most users will want to use - but you always surprise us with the novel ways you use our products!
         * The RTK EVK will perform a short 1-2 minute "survey-in" to establish the approximate position of the antenna (~1m accuracy).
-        * It will then start generating RTCM correction data and - once configured - can send it to an NTRIP Caster over Ethernet.
+        * It will then start generating RTCM correction data and - once configured - can send it to an NTRIP Caster over Ethernet or WiFi.
         * The RTCM data will also be output as 3.3V Serial (UART) data on the ZED-F9P TX2 I/O screw connection on the rear panel.
 You can connect a radio transceiver to that pin if desired.
         * You can establish the antenna position more accurately by collecting 'raw' satellite data for ~24 hours and post-processing it.
 You can find full instructions in the [RTK Everywhere Product Manual](https://docs.sparkfun.com/SparkFun_RTK_Everywhere_Firmware/menu_base/).
     * **ROVER**
         * The RTK EVK can of course also be used as a RTK Rover.
         * In Rover mode, the antenna position and other data is logged to microSD card.
-        * RTCM correction data can be received over Ethernet from a NTRIP Caster - once configured - and used to achieve an accuracy of ~1.4cm under good conditions.
+        * Once configured, RTCM correction data can be received over Ethernet, WiFi or Bluetooth from a NTRIP Caster and used to achieve an accuracy of ~1.4cm under good conditions.
         * Use Rover mode to collect the 'raw' satellite data to establish your antenna's position accurately for Base mode.
     * **NTP**
         * The RTK EVK can also act as a Network Time Protocol Server - servicing NTP requests over Ethernet.